eefweenink/IMSLP-OMR-.ly/Snippets.md

-Show all bar-numbers (for quick referencing between sheets of Audiveris and lilypond)
+# Show all bar-numbers (for quick referencing between sheets of Audiveris and lilypond)
 - **\override Score.BarNumber.break-visibility = ##(#t #t #t)**

-- Implicit triplets
+# Implicit triplets

-- Change beams on triplets in 2/4 time
+# Change beams on triplets in 2/4 time
 - **\time 2/4**
 - **\set Timing.beamExceptions = #'()**
 - **\set Timing.beatBase = #1/8**
 - **\set Timing.beatStructure = 1,1,1,1** divide in 4 triplets
 - of
--**\set Timing.beatStructure = 2,2** divide in 2 beams of 4/16
+- **\set Timing.beatStructure = 2,2** divide in 2 beams of 4/16